≥92% of participants will know how to identify and manage a patient with a traumatic brain injury.

 A myriad of other problems may occur after a TBI, including:

 Different diagnostic tests are available to help determine the severity of the injury.
-Imaging helps determine if there is a fracture and assists in the determination of prognosis.
+Imaging helps determine if there is a fracture and assists in determining the prognosis.

 Magnetic resonance imaging (MRI) is another commonly used test in the diagnostic workup of TBI.
-It is not the best initial test as it is more time-consuming and readily available.
-The MRI is a more accurate test for detecting contusions and diffuse axonal injury (Morales, 2015).
+It is not the best initial test as it is more time-consuming and less readily available.
+The MRI is a more accurate test for detecting contusions, small hemorrhages, and diffuse axonal injury (Morales, 2023).

-Mild TBIs often present at their primary care doctor's office, urgent care clinic, or walk-in patient at an emergency department.
+Mild TBIs often present at their primary care doctor's office, urgent care clinic, or as walk-in patients at an emergency department.
 More severe cases may present to the emergency department after transport by emergency medical personnel.

 Those with severe injuries need to be medically stabilized as a primary priority.
 Pre-hospital care needs to ensure that the patient is triaged appropriately, stabilized, and assessed for any life-threatening complications, such as increased intracranial pressure and cerebral herniation.

 A CT scan helps determine the degree of intracranial injury and helps predict the outcome.
 In those with normal CT scans, hospitalization may be avoided.
-Ct scans help detect skull fracture, hemorrhage, midline shift, mass effect, and herniation.
+CT scans help detect skull fractures, hemorrhage, midline shift, mass effect, and herniation.
 A repeat exam should occur in 4-8 hours for those with coagulopathies or intracranial hemorrhage.
-Abnormal findings on the CT scan, prolonged unconsciousness, persistent mental changes, or an abnormal neurological exam necessitate referral to a neurosurgeon.
-Patients with normal CT scans after head injury will clinically improve within hours.
-Those who fail to improve should have a repeat CT scan (Rangel-Castilla, 2016).
+Abnormal findings on the CT scan, prolonged unconsciousness, persistent mental status changes, or an abnormal neurological exam necessitate referral to a neurosurgeon.
+Patients with normal CT scans after head injury will typically clinically improve within hours.
+Those who fail to improve should have a repeat CT scan (Rangel-Castilla, 2022).

 A Glasgow Coma Score under 8 indicates severe injury.
-A severe injury requires a CT scan, admission to the hospital, and a neurosurgical referral.
-ICP should be lowered using a variety of measures, including:
+A severe injury requires a CT scan, admission to the hospital (critical care admission), stabilization of hemodynamics, airway protection, and a neurosurgical referral.
+ICP should be monitored and should be lowered using a variety of measures, including:

 It is important to ensure that concussion symptoms are fully resolved before the athlete can return to exercise.
 Some student-athletes may require reduced schoolwork while recovering from a concussion.
-Student-athletes who are experiencing symptoms from their concussion need to rest the brain from cognitive activity not to worsen or lead to a reemergence in the symptoms.
+Student-athletes who are experiencing symptoms from their concussion need to rest the brain from cognitive activity so as not to worsen or lead to a re-emergence of the symptoms.

 A stepwise progression is utilized to return the athlete to play gradually.
-There should be 24-48 hours of physical and cognitive rest before the return to sport progression begins.
-Each step should take no longer than 24 hours, giving the athlete, at minimum, a one-week rehabilitation period.
+There should be 24-48 hours of physical and cognitive rest before the return to sport progression begins (Bloom,G. & Caron, J., 2019).
+Each step should take no less than 24 hours, giving the athlete, at minimum, a one-week rehabilitation period.
 The athlete can proceed to the next progression if they remain asymptomatic at the current level.
-If any post-concussion symptoms return during rehabilitation, the athlete should return to the previous step.
+If post-concussion symptoms return during rehabilitation, the athlete should return to the previous step.
 They can try to progress again after 24 hours of rest and being symptom-free.
 The athlete whose symptoms persist for more than 10-14 days in adults or more than one month in children should be seen by an expert in the management of concussions.

 Stage | Aim | Activity | Goal of each step |